OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 Openness is, and will remain, at the core of Overture. we will progressively transition our project management tools (i.e. Jira) to a public platform (i.e. GitHub issue) to give everyone a vision on our implementation roadmap and priorities.
 We also welcome external contributions to enhance the tools, get external input and overall make the components better.

-There are currently 6 components part of Overture, more will come shortly.
+Some components are already part of Overture, more will come shortly.

 You can learn more on our website: [https://www.overture.bio](https://www.overture.bio) and of course on Github:  [https://github.com/overture-stack](https://github.com/overture-stack)